 It's hilarious proof that you don't have to be a Speedy Gonzales on the keyboard to be a great writer.
 But it would be pretty sweet to write well at 10 times your current speed, wouldn't it?

-To help you increase your WPM (words per minute) and WPPD (writing projects per day—okay, I totally just made that up), here are five strategies you can use to write faster and publish more frequently.
+To help you crank up the dial on your WPM (words per minute) and WPPD (writing projects per day—okay, I totally just made that up), here are five strategies you can use to write faster and publish more frequently.